-The only way to have a great smile is proper oral hygiene with good dietary habits.
-Here’s some tips to help you keep or get that beautiful bright smile.
+The only way to have a great smile is with proper oral hygiene and good dietary habits.
+Here are some tips to help you keep or get that beautiful, bright smile.

-It should normally takes 2 minutes to brush each time.
+It should normally take two minutes to brush each time.
 You should be holding the brush at a 45 degree angle while brushing lightly against your teeth and gums.
 Pressing down too hard could damage the outer shell of the teeth, also known as enamel.
 Use a soft toothbrush and brush twice a day especially after meals.
 Don’t neglect the back teeth and tongue.

-Change your toothbrush every four months.
-Old bristle could be hard and can cause damage to teeth and gums.
+Change your toothbrush every three months.
+Old bristles could be hard and can cause damage to teeth and gums.

 Ever use your teeth to open that stubborn package?
 Well stop!
-You are at risk for chipping or breaking your teeth.
-No more opening bottles, chewing ice, or anything of that nature.
+You are at risk of chipping or breaking your teeth.
+No more opening bottles, chewing ice or anything of that nature.
 Your teeth should be just for chewing food.
-Avoid hard or frozen candy or foods.
+Avoid hard or frozen lollies or foods.
 Also, when participating in sports, wear a mouth guard to protect against trauma to your teeth.

 Proper nutrition helps keep your teeth and gums healthy.
 The nutrients and minerals in your diet help can help you fight or resist infections.
 Eating more fibrous food like vegetables and fruit is helpful and is best to avoid sugars.
-In drinks water is the best drink.
+When it comes to drinks, water is the best!

 Drinking alcohol can lead to a reduction of saliva production by drying out the mouth.
 Saliva plays an important part in oral hygiene health as it is responsible for bathing the teeth and removing some plaque and bacteria that have accumulated on the surface of the teeth.
 The less plaque you have the less risk of any bacteria causing teeth decay.
 Just try to keep water on hand and rinse every so often.